-Next up is Euripides.
-In his Hippolytus, he also refers to pillars at the western end of the known world, though he names them as "the great Pillars of Atlas (τερμόνων τ᾽ Ἀτλαντικῶν)" at "the farthest ends of the West" , the "turbulent waters" beyond which are off limits to travellers [742-747].
+Euripides, in his Hippolytus also refers to pillars at the western end of the known world, though he names them as "the great Pillars of Atlas (τερμόνων τ᾽ Ἀτλαντικῶν)" at "the farthest ends of the West" , the "turbulent waters" beyond which are off limits to travellers [742-747].

-At around the same time, Herodorus, a sophist from Heraclea on the Pontic coast of modern Turkey and a prolific writer on mythography, was active.
-Fragments of his work show that he made a number of contributions on the subject at hand.
-Firstly, on Iberia, Herodoros notes that: "[t]here are two groups of Iberians," of whom "one is close to the pillars of Herakles," before enumerating the various Iberian tribes of the south-western portion of the Iberian peninsula: -
+Herodorus, a sophist from Heraclea on the Pontic coast of modern Turkey, was a prolific writer on mythography, whose fragments show that he made a number of contributions on the subject at hand.
+Firstly, on Iberia, Herodoros notes that: "[t]here are two groups of Iberians," of whom "one is close to the pillars of Herakles," before enumerating the various Iberian tribes of the south-western portion of the Iberian peninsula [BNJ 31 F 2a]: -

 First, those living at the farthest reaches toward the setting of the sun are called Kynetes, and eastward of them are the Gletes, then the Tartesians, and the Elbusinians, and the Mastienians, and finally the Kelkianians, and then the straits.